This unit asks: in light of new media developments and digital culture, what does the form and content of advertising look like in the future?

 Readings:

 Joseph Reagle, 2015.
 "Following the Joneses: FOMO and conspicuous sociality".
-In First Monday
+In

 The New Inquiry, "Tinderization of Feeling"